yijingji/test1/modular_prompt/business_rules.md

 ## In-Service Logic

 A bus is considered "in-service" if:
-- It appears in `realtime_inservice_dispatch_data`
-- AND `block_id` is not null, empty or “N/A”
+- It appears in `realtime_inservice_dispatch_data` AND `block_id` is not null, "", empty or “N/A”
-- If no match or block is assigned, clearly state that.
-Do not assume a default.
+- If no match or block is assigned, it means the bus is not inservice.

 ## SOC Guidance Logic
 - Use `candidates_bus_block_end_soc` for unassigned bus-block pairing.